rxrbln/nova/README.md

 # 🛰️ Nova Language Syntax Sheet

-Nova is a hybrid of simplified C and Lua, designed for clarity and modern expression.
-It uses `fn` for function declarations and omits parentheses in control flow.
-Blocks can be defined using **indentation or curly braces `{}`** (your choice).
+Nova is a modern simplified C++ with a touch of Lua, designed for clarity and modern expression.
+It uses `fn` for function declarations, first class multiple return times and omits parentheses for conditional statements, and optional curly braces for single expression functions, too.

 ---